ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        cpsm_reason
-        | Character value of the CPSM API reason code returned.
-For a list of reason values provided by each API command, see U(https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/commands-cpsm/eyup2kr.html)
+        | The character value of the REASON code returned by each CICSPlex SM API command.
+For a list of REASON character values, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/commands-cpsm/eyup2ky.html.

         | **returned**: success
         | **type**: str